Our City election is coming up on Tuesday, November 2nd, 2021

 Education:

-Fellow, University of Maryland, Academy of Excellence in Local Governance
+• Fellow, University of Maryland, Academy for Excellence in Local Governance

 Certifications: